Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: System Description

-In this work, we assume that the DRIS is deployed close to Alice to maximize its impact as much as possible.
-Furthermore, the DRIS is typically equipped with a large number of reflective elements to compensate for the severe multiplicative large-scale fading of the cascaded DRIS-based channel~\cite{MyWCMag,DIRSTWC, TWCAnti}.
-Consequently, ${\widehat{\boldsymbol{h}}^{{\rm w}}_{{\rm I}} }$ is built based on the near-field model~\cite{NearfieldMoRef,NearfieldMo2}, i.e.,
+In this work, we assume that the DRIS is deployed close to Alice to maximize its impact~\cite{IREDep}.
+Furthermore, the DRIS is typically equipped with a large number of reflecting elements to compensate for the severe multiplicative large-scale fading of the cascaded DRIS-based channel~\cite{MyWCMag,DIRSTWC,TWCAnti}.
+Consequently, the Alice--DRIS channel $\widehat{\boldsymbol g}$ is modeled using a near-field Rician model~\cite{NearfieldMoRef,NearfieldMo2}, i.e.,